aohoyd/starship-jj/README.md

 2. Configure what you want to see

-starship-jj will load a configuration toml file either from the location provided via the --starship-config argument (not implemented yet) or from you OSs default config dir (Linus: "$XDG_CONFIG_DIR/starship-jj/starship-jj.toml" Windows: "%APPDATA%/starship-jj/starship-jj.toml").
+starship-jj will load a configuration toml file either from the location provided via the --starship-config argument or from you OSs default config dir (Linus: "$XDG_CONFIG_DIR/starship-jj/starship-jj.toml" Windows: "%APPDATA%/starship-jj/starship-jj.toml").

 If no config file exist starship-jj will use some sane default values.